lewislbr/lewis-gatsby-starter-blog/README.md

 Kick off your project with this blog boilerplate.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.

-Additionally, it has [ESLint](https://eslint.org/) to lint JavaScript and React, [Prettier](https://prettier.io/) to format code according to a specified set of rules, [Husky](https://github.com/typicode/husky) to automate the process before each commit, and [lint-staged](https://github.com/okonet/lint-staged) to auto-apply any linting and formatting to staged files ready to be commited.
+Additionally, it has [ESLint](https://eslint.org/) to lint JavaScript and React, and [Prettier](https://prettier.io/) to format code according to a specified set of rules.

 <br>
 <br>